1. The Look-and-Learn Backyard Scavenger Hunt

 Number of players: One to four school-age kids, searching individually or part of a team

-Coordinates: Your yard, your block, a small park, or local arboretum
+Coordinates: Your yard, your block, or a small park

-You need: A bucket for each hunter, parent supervisors, a list of clues (no specifics; see the list below)
+You need: A bucket for each hunter, parent supervisor, a list of clues (no specifics; see the list below)

 Search for: Any or all of the following items: something round, flat, smooth, lumpy, pointy, slimy, fuzzy, fluttery, sticky, or squishy.
 Find opposites (big, small; wet, dry) or three sizes of a single item.

 Make it easier: Let the coach assist searchers.

 Boost the challenge: Players bring back a “surprise” item they think no one else noticed.

 The hunt ends when: Searchers return with their bounty for a picnic and selfie celebration.

 Level: Not hard—super fun and full of surprises for savvy searchers

 Coordinates: Up one neighborhood block and down another; or a ball field, a park, or another safe and familiar environment